ab-a/app-poc/README.md

 [app_cluster]
 node-[001:010]
 ```
-If you want to change the database server or add some node actually you need to destroy the cluster before recreate it.
+If you want to change the database server or add some node (`galera_cluster` host group) you need to destroy the cluster before recreate it.
 After that all you have to do is to run again the ansible playbook :
 ```bash
 ansible-playbook -i hosts app.yml